sustech-topology/TopCap/TopCap/analysis/README.md

 # Feature analysis

-The repository corresponds to Figure 4 in Section 2.1.3, Feature Analysis, of the paper.
-This repository contains three Jupyter Notebooks that demonstrate various methods for extracting and analyzing audio features from audio signals.
-Each notebook focuses on a different technique and provides step-by-step guidance along with visualizations to help you understand the feature extraction process.
+This directory contains code for results in Fig. 4 of analysing and comparing the features derived from TopCap, STFT, and MFCC.
+It contains 3 Jupyter notebooks that demonstrate various methods for extracting and analysing features from speech signals.
+Each notebook focuses on a particular technique and provides step-by-step guidelines along with visualisation to help the user understand the feature extraction process.

 ## File Functionality Overview